 NURAMP Classroom Workshop Series

-The fall 2018 NURAMP classroom workshop series will begin mid-September 2018.
+The Fall 2018 NURAMP classroom workshop series will begin in September.
 You can find a complete schedule and registration information on the NURAMP workshops page.

-If you have questions about the NURAMP program, contact Megan McMasters at email@example.com.
+If you have questions about the NURAMP program, contact Laurie Sampson at email@example.com

 Workshops that provide training in NUgrant’s functions for routing proposals and filing IRB protocols are offered each semester as part of the NURAMP workshop series.
 View the upcoming schedule on the NUgrant Training Sessions page.